wp-plugins/avchat-3/readme.txt

 == Description ==

-> #### 05 March Update !!!
-The HTML5 version is now compatible with the Red5 media server!
-> #### 21 December Update!
-Now you can chat from your tablets or mobile phones with the HTML5 version of AVChat 3.
-You can benefit form the mobile version if you have <a href='https://www.adobe.com/cfusion/tdrc/index.cfm?product=adobemediaserver'>Adobe Media Server (ex FMS)</a>.

-The Video Chat Plugin for WordPress handles the integration between AVChat and your WordPress website.
+The AVChat Video Chat Plugin Standard handles the basic integration between AVChat and your WordPress website.

+★★★★ 2000+ clients already use AVChat on their WordPress website

+★★★★ 5 STAR RATING on wordpress.org, check out the reviews below:

+★ "What a great experience, from discovering a plugin that did exactly what I needed, to a team that goes way above and beyond helping me get set up" mindbodyseries

+★ "Wow, I'd like to give a five-star to AVChat" icndream

+★ "The service is second to none" pssawhney

+Check out all the WP reviews at <a href = "http://wordpress.org/support/view/plugin-reviews/avchat-3">http://wordpress.org/support/view/plugin-reviews/avchat-3</a>

-<a href='http://avchat.net' onclick="window.open(this.href);return false;" title='AVChat software'>AVChat</a> is an highly appreciated video chat script that can be hosted by you and installed on your website.
-You can find out <a href='http://avchat.net' onclick="window.open(this.href);return false;" title='AVChat software'>more about it</a> and purchase it from <a href='http://avchat.net/buy-now' title='Buy AVChat' onclick="window.open(this.href);return false;">here</a>.
+<a href='http://avchat.net' onclick="window.open(this.href,"_blank");return false;" target="_blank" title='AVChat video chat software'>AVChat is a highly flexible video chat software</a> that can be installed on your website.
+It supports, rooms, moderators, private messages, public and private video chat, etc. .
+For a complete list of features check out the <a href='http://avchat.net/features' onclick="window.open(this.href,"_blank");return false;" target="_blank" title='AVChat'>AVChat features page</a>.
+For pricing check out the <a href='http://avchat.net/buy-now' title='Buy AVChat' onclick="window.open(this.href,"_blank");return false;" target="_blank">AVChat pricing page</a>.

-If you have AVChat then this Standard version of the plugin will take care of :
+This plugin will take care of :

 * username integration (users logged in the WordPress web site will not have to login again in the video chat )
-* setting up the most important permissions/limits/features for each user role from WordPress admin area
+* ability to configure permissions/limits/features for each user role from your WordPress admin area
-* compatible with BuddyPress: BuddyPress avatars are automatically recognized and added to users profiles in the video chat (users profiles can be accessed directly from AVChat also)
+* BuddyPress compatibility: BuddyPress avatars are automatically recognized and added to users profiles in the video chat (user profiles can be accessed directly from AVChat also)
-* visitors are able to login with Facebook
+* visitors are able to login with their Facebook account
 * compatible with SEO friendly URL's in WordPress
+* simple install: it install as any other WP plugin.
+* customizable design: the chat looks and feel can be changed to better fit with your existing WordPress theme
+* iPhone/iPad/Android detection: the plugin will detect if the member is on a mobile device and deliver the mobile version of AVChat

-The above features are for the Standard version which you can use to see the potential of the video chat solution on your site.
-You can download it for free from this page.
+The above features are part of the **Standard** edition of this plugin which you can download for free from this page.

-> #### Get your  <a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for WordPress'>PRO version </a>  now !!! .
+> #### The PRO version
-> Offering more advanced features, multisite support, additional settings and permissions, free installation and 3 months of support and updates, the <a href='http://avchat.net/integrations/wordpress' title='AVChat Video Chat plugin for WordPress'>AVChat Video Chat plugin PRO</a> is the ultimate sollution for a perfect WordPress video chat.

-With the PRO version you get more than 28 new configuration options and permissions that you can customize for each user role.
-Also you get free installation and 3 months of full support and updates.
-And of course, our gratitude for helping us sustain this plugin and for the countless late-night hours that have been poured into development.
+> With the PRO version you get more than 28 new configuration options and permissions that you can customize for each user role, multisite support, full BuddyPress integration, a free installation and 3 months of full support and updates, and of course, our gratitude for helping us sustain this plugin and for the countless late-night hours that have been poured into it's development.
+Find out more about the PRO version at <a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for WordPress'>http://avchat.net/integrations/wordpress</a>.

-The AVChat Video Chat plugin for WordPress is licensed under GPL v2.
+The AVChat Video Chat Plugin Standard for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.

 > #***"Our users are very happy with the chat system and we see that more and more are using it every day... outstanding email support... quick to reply and always extremely helpful...easy to setup and reliable chat system"*** -
 Mike Johnsen.

+★★★ TOP 5 REASONS WHY THIS IS THE BEST EXTENSION FOR YOUR WEBSITE: ★★★

+① Increase members engagement

+② Increase time spent on site 4X

+③ Increase premium ad space (below and above the chat)

+④ Increase membership revenue

+⑤ Hassle free video chat supported by experts

 == Installation ==
 These instructions cover installing the Standard version of the plugin (available on this page on wordpress.org/plugins).
 The installation instructions for the PRO version are at http://avchat.net/support/documentation/wordpress together with more documentation.